 Given the above information, how do you make a decision whether to clean, sanitize, or disinfect?
 In many situations, all three are done.
 Take again, a restaurant, as an example.
 When a restaurant is busy, staff will clean and quickly sanitize tabletops, glasses, etc. After the restaurant is closed, staff can take more time to disinfect areas.
 A good rule of thumb is: sanitize places where food has been, disinfect places where bodily fluids or fecal matter have been.

 All of the above holds true for normal everyday cleaning, sanitizing, and disinfecting.
-If, however, you have to deal with a hoarding situation, contamination from death and decomposition (link to blog article), or other more extreme situations, it is best to – at the very least – have a professional assess the situation for you.
+If, however, you have to deal with a hoarding situation, contamination from death and decomposition, or other more extreme situations, it is best to – at the very least – have a professional assess the situation for you.
 Please call on Alabama Bioclean if you are ever in doubt of what you should do.